ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Showers and thunderstorms.
-Cloudy.
-High near 78, with temperatures falling to around 76 in the afternoon.
-East northeast wind
+         <h3>This Afternoon</h3>Showers and thunderstorms before 3pm, then showers and thunderstorms.
+Mostly cloudy.
+High near 78, with temperatures falling
-         around 5 mph.
-Chance of precipitation is 80%.<br></div>
+         to around 75 in the afternoon.
+East northeast wind around 5 mph.
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 10pm, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around
+         <h3>Tonight</h3>Showers and thunderstorms likely before 1am.
+Mostly cloudy.
+Low around 66, with temperatures rising to around 68 overnight.
-         67. North wind around 3 mph.
+         North wind around 3 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A chance of rain showers before 1pm, then showers and thunderstorms likely.
-Mostly cloudy, with a high near 79.
-West southwest
+         <h3>Saturday</h3>A chance of rain showers between 7am and 1pm, then showers and thunderstorms likely.
+Mostly cloudy.
+High near 78, with temperatures
-         wind 2 to 6 mph.
+         falling to around 76 in the afternoon.
+Southwest wind 2 to 7 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Showers and thunderstorms likely before 7pm, then a chance of showers and thunderstorms between 7pm and 10pm, then a chance
-         of showers and thunderstorms.
-Mostly cloudy, with a low around 66.
-West southwest wind around 6 mph.
-Chance of precipitation is 70%.<br></div>
+         of showers and thunderstorms between 10pm and 1am.
+Mostly cloudy, with a low around 64.
+West southwest wind around 7 mph.
+         Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A slight chance of rain showers before 7am.
-Mostly sunny, with a high near 83.
-West wind around 7 mph.
-Chance of precipitation
+         <h3>Sunday</h3>Mostly sunny, with a high near 83.
+West northwest wind around 7 mph.<br></div>
-         is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A slight chance of showers and thunderstorms between 7pm and 1am, then a chance of showers and thunderstorms between 1am and
-         4am, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around 65.
+         <h3>Sunday Night</h3>A chance of showers and thunderstorms after 7pm.
+Partly cloudy, with a low around 65.
 West southwest wind around 5 mph.
+Chance
-Chance of precipitation is 40%.<br></div>
+         of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">